osieks/RailsStorage/README.md

 ## Getting Started

 1. **Prerequisites:**
-   - Make sure you have Ruby and Rails installed on your system.
+   - Make sure you have Ruby and Rails installed on your system. (on Windows recommended to use WSL)
    - Install Node.js and Yarn for managing JavaScript dependencies.

 2. **Clone the Repository:**